 Coming Across A Bear In The Forest

-Back in 2003 I was an avid runner living in the San Bernardino Mountains.
+I have seen many bears in their natural habitat.
+Back in 2003, I was an avid runner living in the San Bernardino Mountains.
 Several times a week I used to go running out by the Pinnacles and on hiking trails on the back side of the San Bernardino Mountains.
 For years I scared my family because they thought I could be attacked by a wild animal, or that someone might abduct me in the middle of nowhere.
-I told my family not to worry because wild animals such as mountain lions have even wandered down from the hills into the valley areas that are more urban, and people can be abducted or hurt anywhere.
+I told my family not to worry because wild animals such as mountain lions have even wandered down from the hills into the valley areas that are urbaner, and people can be abducted or hurt anywhere.
 I was very cavalier about running out in the middle of nowhere because it is beautiful, and you can truly lose yourself out there.
 I miss the smell of the pines in the July heat and the aroma of the sage brush and other native bushes, but I will never go alone into the wilderness.
 The mountains are such a serene place, and running out in the middle of nowhere was my idealized dream come true.
 I grew up exploring out in the wilderness by myself as a child, and I never thought much about being there alone.
 That is until one day in 2003 when I came across a bear in the forest.

 Here Comes The Bear